Tetroner9/CSI-Flask_Setup_Script/README.md

-Download the code and execute run.bat by double clicking.
+Download the run.bat and run by double clicking.
 (If doesn't work run as admin)

+***There's a high chance that google drive link for software will be broken.
+Once it does post a issue***